Jamie050401/qa-software-agile-web-application/README.md

 ...

 ## Virtual Environment
 The *_venv* folder represents the virtual environment used by this application.
-It includes all of the packages used throughout the application e.g. pytest.
+It includes all of the packages used throughout the application e.g. flask, pytest etc.